-The Vatican will open an NFT gallery, to make all art, manuscripts and other objects from the collection to the general public available.
-The project is a collaboration between Sensorium, a VR company, and Humanity 2.0, a non-profit organization led by the Vatican who finds it to work for the “human flowering”, according to its website.
+The Vatican will inaugurate an NFT gallery, to make all art, manuscripts and other objects held in the collection available to the general public.
+The project is a collaboration between Sensorium, a VR company, and Humanity 2.0, a Vatican-led non-profit organization that finds itself working towards "human flourishing," according to its website.

-Humanity 2.0 is presided by Father Philip Larrey, a unique presence in the Holy See.
-Father Larrey is the full -time logic and epistemology of the Vatican Pontifical Lateranense University, the Dean of the Department of Philosophy and author of some books on the effect of technology on modern society and the philosophical implications of artificial intelligence.
+Humanity 2.0 is chaired by Father Philip Larrey, a unique presence in the Holy See.
+Father Larrey is the professor of Logic and Epistemology at the Vatican's Pontifical Lateran University, the dean of the philosophy department and the author of a number of books on the effect of technology on modern society and the philosophical implications of artificial intelligence.

-“The Nature of This Project for Humanity 2.0. is exclusible social and not commercial.
-Also, here NFTS Don't Necessary have to eat in a from of artworks, but can also include tickets and other objects.”
+“The nature of this project for Humanity 2.0. is exclusively social and not commercial.
+Also, here NFTs don't necessary have to come in a from of artworks, but can also include tickets and other objects.”